Agent

 Configuration

-- A list of tools or a Toolset: These can be custom tools for a specific use case, pipeline components, entire pipelines, or MCP tools.
-You can provide tools as a list of individual Tool objects or organize them into a Toolset.
+- A list of tools: These can be custom tools for a specific use case, pipeline components, entire pipelines, or MCP tools.

 Agent Without Tools